CMB-S4/Cryogenic_Material_Properties/ThermalModelTools/PythonThermalModel/README.md

-# Python Thermal Model Tools
+This folder contains the necessary scripts for building the thermal model.

-To run the Streamlit Python GUI tool, use the following command:
+To build a thermal model using the GUI, run the following command:
 ```
-streamlit run app.py
+streamlit run thermal_model_gui.py
 ```